Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/troubleshooting/faq/index.md

 </details>

-##### Q: Can I use Bootware to switch Operating Systems from Bookworm to Bullseye or Ubuntu 22.04?
+##### Q: Can I use Bootware® to switch Operating Systems from Bookworm to Bullseye or Ubuntu 22.04?

 <details>